 “On the first day I started working with Jill Kent, she got me a big article in The London Evening Standard.
 That one article brought me more revenue than the entire cost of PR Superstar for that year.” – Tim Walker, Founder, Evolve Fitness

-William Pullen of London’s Dynamic Running Therapy asked me to raise awareness of his fitness and therapy service to his target audience.
-PR activity included a running session with William and an emphasis on mental health.
-Publicity was earned in the Metro and The London Evening Standard as well as GQ, Esquire, and Vogue.
+There are numerous sports PR companies to choose from.
+In London especially.
+But William Pullen of London’s Dynamic Running Therapy opted for PR Superstar because he knew I could deliver a results-driven and innovative sports public relations campaign that really hit the target.
+He asked me to raise awareness of his fitness and therapy service to his target audience.
+So PR activity included a running session with Pullen and an emphasis on mental health.
+Publicity was earned in London publications the Metro and The London Evening Standard, as well as GQ, Esquire, and Vogue.
 Read more.

 I first worked with fitness guru Tim Walker and his business, Evolution of Man, in early 2013 to PR his no-nonsense men-only training programme, Warrior Workout.
 Walker opened his own gym in 2016 and ahead of the ambitious expansion, wanted to create a buzz.
-I secured coverage in Men’s Health, Men’s Fitness, GQ, Mr Porter and Esquire.
+Sport PR activity ensured I secured coverage in Men’s Health, Men’s Fitness, GQ, Mr Porter and Esquire.
 Read more.

-I worked with Tim again on his women-only Evolve Fitness brand and invited female journalists to experience a whole month’s worth of training.
+I worked with Tim again on his Evolve Fitness brand aimed at both men and women and this time invited female journalists to experience a whole month’s worth of training.
 My press release caught the attention of health, fitness, wellness, beauty, lifestyle and feature writers and editors, from Marie Claire to Vogue to The Sunday Times.
-Other PR highlights included a full-page review in The Daily Telegraph and a double page spread in Women’s Health.
+Other sport PR highlights included a full-page review in The Daily Telegraph and a double page spread in Women’s Health.
 Read more.

 Want unbeatable results?
-Find out more about my sports PR services.
+Find out more about my sport PR services.